Zoiye1/election-app/docs/retro/sprint-1.md

 ## Matisse's development goal:

 I want to be on time for all team meetings and classes during the upcoming sprint.
 Specifically, this means that I will be present before the official start time for every scheduled meeting (daily standups, sprint planning, sprint review) and all classes.
 To track this, I will keep a simple log where I note for each meeting and class whether I was on time or not.
 This will help me be a reliable teammate and contribute to efficient meetings and classes.

+## Shivanio's development goal:

+By the end of the next sprint, I will deepen my understanding of the technologies I use by spending at least 2 focused learning sessions per week (e.g., tutorials, documentation, or pair programming).
+I will apply this knowledge directly in my tasks and share at least one insight or improvement with my team during a stand-up or review.

+## Zoiye's development goal:

+## Michael's development goal:

+I want to improve my proactivity in team discussions and idea sharing during the next sprint.
+Specifically, I will aim to contribute at least one idea or suggestion in each team meeting (daily standups, sprint planning, sprint review).
+I will prepare by reviewing the agenda beforehand and thinking about potential contributions.
+This will help me become a more engaged team member and enhance our collaborative efforts.